icweaver/icweaver.github.io/page/index.md

 \begin{center}
   \figure{
     path = "/assets/nice_image.jpg",
-    caption = "op-down plot of the same code applied to WASP-12/b (to scale).
+    caption = "Top-down view of the same code applied to WASP-12/b (to scale).
 I waited until a full orbit to turn on the artificial energy loss to mimic one full lap of the accretion stream before colliding with itself.
-The corners due to the Coriolis force are clearly scene and the orbit settles down into its circularization radius (in green), as predicted from angular momentum conservation."
+The corners due to the Coriolis force are clearly seen and the orbit settles down into its circularization radius (in green), as predicted from angular momentum conservation."
   }
 \end{center}